Many existing CMS systems can be re-platformed to WordPress relatively quickly, but there are things to consider before you start.

 - Monitor everything.

-*Another important thing to check is your current server.
+*Another essential thing to check is your current server.
 Is it fast and reliable?
 Is your Time to First Byte less than 200 milliseconds?
 If not, you might consider moving to a better, faster server (we can recommend WordPress hosting).

 Growing from your new solid foundation